ASaiM/hmp_mock_tests/doc/report/report.md

     \label{similar_characteristics_abundances}
 \end{figure}

 With more than 90,000 gene families and almost 500 pathways, the metabolic profile of studied microbial community is too large to get a broad overview.
 Each gene family and pathway is precise and related to specific metabolic functions.
 This information is interesting when you need detailed metabolic information and to go deeply inside metabolic profil.
 However, to get a broad overview of the metabolic processes, UniRef50 gene families and even MetaCyc pathways are too numerous and too precise.
-UniRef50 gene families and their abundances are then grouped into slim Gene Ontology terms (Figure \ref{SRR072232_go_abundances}).
-Inside the 3 groups, the GO slim terms have similar abundances in both samples (Figure \ref{go_abundances}).
+UniRef50 gene families and their abundances are then grouped into slim Gene Ontology terms (Figure \ref{go_abundances}).
+For both datasets, we observe similar profiles of GO slim terms (Figure \ref{go_abundances}).

 \begin{figure}[h!]
     \centering